 - Sole Trader Account

-Within the above account types, there are also three account levels available:
+Within the above account types, there are also 3 account levels available:

 - Classic.
-For retail share traders and investors.
-The minimum deposit is $3,000.
+This is for retail share traders and investors.
+The minimum deposit is $1,000.

 - Premium.
-For active share traders and investors.
-The minimum deposit is $50,000 and the account features a personal relationship manager.
+This is for active share traders and investors.
+The minimum deposit is $300,000 and the account features a personal relationship manager.

 - Platinum.
-For high volume share traders and investors.
-The minimum deposit is $1,000,000 and the account features VIP pricing, a personal relationship manager and a dedicated sales trader always just a call away.
+This is for high-volume share traders and investors.
+The minimum deposit is $1,500,000 and the account features VIP pricing, a personal relationship manager and a dedicated sales trader always just a call away.

-What types of customer support is available from Saxo Capital Markets?
+What types of customer support are available from Saxo Invested?

-Saxo Capital Markets provides a wealth of information online to help you get more out of your share trading account.
-The dedicated support centre features a long list of frequently asked questions and answers, while customers can also access trading articles and guides, video tutorials and a range of events and seminars.
-In addition, you have the option of visiting The academy, a separate website full of videos, courses, quizzes and guides to help further your trading knowledge.
+Saxo Invested provides a wealth of information online to help you get more out of your share trading account.
+The dedicated support centre features a long list of frequently asked questions and answers.
+Customers can also access trading articles and guides, video tutorials and a range of events and seminars.
+In addition, you have the option of visiting the academy, a separate website full of videos, courses, quizzes and guides to help further your trading knowledge.

-What fees are charged when using Saxo Capital Markets?
+What fees are charged when using Saxo Invested?

-There is no fee to open a share trading account with Saxo Capital Markets however you'll need to pay brokerage fees on each trade you place.
-These commission amounts vary based on the exchange you are using and on whether you are a Standard or Active trader (an Active trader is someone who places more than 100 trades per month).
+There is no fee to open a share trading account with Saxo Invested.
+However, you'll need to pay brokerage fees on each trade you place.
+These commission amounts vary based on the exchange you are using and on whether you are a standard or active trader (an active trader is someone who places more than 100 trades per month).

 The table below outlines some of the minimum commissions that may apply.

-How do I pay for shares on a Saxo Capital Markets share trading account?
+How do I pay for shares on a Saxo Invested share trading account?

-Saxo Capital Markets offers a number of ways to fund your share trading account:
+Saxo Invested offers a number of ways to fund your share trading account:

 - Electronic funds transfer

-Be aware that due to anti-money laundering regulations, third party funding is not accepted by Saxo Capital Markets.
-Any failed transfers or funds transferred to accounts that are not yet fully verified, will see funds returned minus incurred bank fees (if any).
+Be aware that due to anti-money laundering regulations, third-party funding is not accepted by Saxo Invested.
+Any failed transfers or funds transferred to accounts that are not yet fully verified will see funds returned minus incurred bank fees (if any).

-How do I apply for a Saxo Capital Markets Share Trading account?
+How do I apply for a Saxo Invested Share Trading account?

-If you'd like to open a share trading account with Saxo Capital Markets and start trading, click one of the 'go to site' buttons on this page to be redirected to the Saxo Capital Markets website.
-There you will be able to begin an online application.
+If you'd like to open a share trading account with Saxo Invested and start trading, click one of the "Go to site" buttons on this guide to be redirected to the Saxo Invested website.
+There you can begin an online application.

 You can apply online or request a paper-based application form.
-During the application process you will need to provide some of the information included below, but not limited to:
+During the application process, you will need to provide the following information: